 “A strong woman understands that the gifts such as logic, decisiveness, and strength are just as important as intuition and emotional connection.
 She values and uses all of her gifts.”

-I stand firm in my decision to support Kiernan on his role as a father to my chid and a member of my extended family.
+I stand firm in my decision to support Kiernan in his role as a father to my chid and a member of my extended family.

-As I transition into a new phase of my life, navigating motherhood, work, family, friends.
-I want to look back at this moment and be proud of the choices I made as a role model not only for any woman going through a hard time but for my little Kairo who I hope will pull strength and find courage to choose herself and trust in her own power.
+As I transition into a new phase of my life, navigating motherhood, work, family and friends, I want to look back at this moment and be proud of the choices I made as a role model not only for any woman going through a hard time, but for my little Kairo, who I hope will pull strength and find courage to choose herself and trust in her own power.